+Service Type: Statutory Service Service Name: Personal Assistant

+Provider Category:

+Individual V

+Provider Type:

 Employee of Consumer/Family

-Elective (speedy).
+Provider Qualifications

+License (specify):

 Certificate (specify):

+Other Standard (specify):

+Age 18; has completed Abuse and Neglect training/reporting events and training on the Individual Support
-Age 18; meets minimum training requirements; agreement with Division RO; agreement with individual/designated representative;

-Planning team will specify the qualifications and training the personal assistant will need in order to carry out the service plan;
+Plan; meets minimum training requirements; agreement with individual/designated representative; Planning team will specify the qualifications and training the personal assistant will need in order to carry out the

+service plan;

-Supervision is provided by the consumer, family or a designated representative in providing service in the home or community consistent with the service plan.
+Supervision is provided by the consumer, family or a designated representative in providing service in the home or

+community consistent with the service plan.

+Verification of Provider Qualifications

+Entity Responsible for Verification:

 Consumer; Family; Fiscal Management Service contractor; Regional Office has oversight

+Frequency of Verification:

 FMS verifies on behalf of consumer/family upon hire.

+Appendix C: Participant Services C-1/C-3: Provider Specifications for Service

+Service Type: Statutory Service Service Name: Personal Assistant

 Provider Category:

-Individual
+Individual V

 Provider Type:

 Relative Employed by Consumer/Family

 Provider Qualifications

 License (specify):

+Certificate (specify):

+Other Standard (magiful:

+Other Standard (specify): Age 18; has completed Abuse and Neglect training/reporting events and training on the Individual Support Plan;

-Age 18; meets minimum training requirements; agreement with Division RO; agreement with individual/designative representative;
+meets minimum training requirements; agreement with individual/designative representative;

-Shall not be the consumer's spouse; a parent of a minor child (under age 18); a legal guardian; nor the employer of record for the consumer.
+Shall not be the consumer's spouse; a parent of a minor child (under age 18); a legal guardian; nor the employer of

+record for the consumer.

 The individual shall not be opposed to the family member providing care.